TRANSTORAH

 Max K. Strassfeld is a genderqueer activist, working towards a dissertation on transgender and intersex categories in the Talmud at Stanford University.
 Ze has taught classes on queer Talmud and gender diversity in Judaism, sex positivity, and sexual communication (when he was a sex educator at Good Vibrations), and workshops on the intersection of racism, sexism, classism, and homophobia.
 Ze enjoys book binding and letterpress printing (as well as crafts of all kinds), and cooking ridiculous amounts of food.
 Max is available to talk about hir adventures in academia with trans people considering similar career paths.
 Hir email is maxkblue@stanford.edu.

-Ari Lev Fornari currently lives in Boston, Massachusetts, where he is a rabbinical student at Hebrew College and a recipient of a Davis-Putter Scholarship.
-Recently, he worked at Jewish Milestones and Youth in Focus in the San Francisco Bay Area.
-In summer 2006, he worked with Birthright Unplugged in Palestine, and continues to support pro-semitism, anti-zionism, and anti-racism.
-Before moving to Boston, Ari completed the Anne Braden Anti-Racist Organizing Program with the Catalyst Project, which continues to ground his involvment grassroots social justice movements.
-Ari strives to weave his spiritual practices with his political work in a vision of our collective liberation.
-In his spare time, he makes mezuzot and other assorted DIY Judaica items.
-Ari enjoys studying Talmud with SVARA, riding a bike, and cooking for a crowd.
+currently lives in Boston, Massachusetts, where he is a rabbinical student at Hebrew College.
+Ari Lev is a former Cooperberg-Rittmaster Rabbinical Intern at Congregation Beit Simchat Torah(CBST) in New York City.
+Before moving to Boston, Ari Lev completed the Anne Braden Anti-Racist Organizing Program with the Catalyst Project, which continues to ground his involvement in grassroots social justice movements and anti-racist organizing.
+He strives to weave his spiritual practices with his political work with a commitment to our collective liberation.
+In his spare time, he loves riding a bike, cooking for a crowd, a good swimming hole and crafting.

-Micah Bazant is a painter and graphic designer currently living in Oakland, California.
+Micah Bazant is an artist and graphic designer in Berkeley, California.
+He is currently working on an art project called Miklat Miklat about scapegoating and cities of refuge, which includes a zine created with Lewis Wallace.
 In 2000, he published the trans jew zine Timtum, and in 2004 he co-edited the Love and Justice in Times of War haggadah.
-In summer 2006, he had the honor of travelling to Palestine with Birthright Unplugged, and continues to support pro-semitism, anti-zionism, and anti-racism at home and abroad.
+In summer 2006, he had the honor of travelling to Palestine with Birthright Unplugged, and continues to support anti-zionism and anti-racism at home and abroad.
 He also loves growing food, swimming in lakes, and undermining the gender binary through glittery accessories.
+You can find more of his art and design at micahbazant.com.